getsentry/sentry-docs/docs/support.rst

     The availability of the Sentry cloud hosted installation is independently monitored from outside the infrastructure.
-To monitor the availability, get notifications and read status updates about outdates you can visit the status page at `status.getsentry.com <http://status.getsentry.com/>`_.
+To monitor the availability, get notifications and read status updates about outages you can visit the status page at `status.getsentry.com <http://status.getsentry.com/>`_.
     There you can also subscribe to email and SMS notifications.